Review and road test of the Audi A7 Sportback

 Ten Second Review of the Audi A7 Sportback

 You might think that a full-sized Executive car - say something like an Audi A6, a BMW 5 Series or a Mercedes E-Class - was a pretty desirable thing.
 Buyers in this segment though, don't always agree, which is why in recent times, so many of them have drifted away into up-market SUVs and crossovers.
 In response over the last few years, the prestige brands have produced more dynamic and individual four and five-door designs to sell alongside their standard executive models.
-Here's Audi's offering, an enhanced version of their first generation A7 Sportback.
+Here's Audi's offering, a much improved second generation A7 Sportback.

 Design and Build